semiexp/cspuz/README.md

 `csugar` binary which will be produced by building csugar is designed to run in the same way as `sugar_ext.sh`.
 Therefore, you can set the `$CSPUZ_DEFAULT_BACKEND` to `sugar_extended` in order to use csugar.

+### Installing cspuz

+First clone this repository to whichever directory you like, and run `pip install .` in the directory in which you cloned it.